Got bugs in your stored foods? Learn proven, natural and organic remedies to get rid of pantry moths FOREVER!

-The pantry moth or Indian meal moth (Plodia interpunctella) is considered to be the most troublesome of the moths infesting stored products in the United States.
+The pantry moth or Indian meal moth (Plodia interpunctella) is considered to be the most troublesome pest infesting stored products in the United States.
 They attack all cereal products, whole grains, dried fruits, pet foods, bird seed, dried milk and nuts.
 Damage is caused by the larvae spinning silken threads as they feed and crawl, thus webbing the particles of food together.
-Small moths are often noticed flying in a zigzag fashion around pantries and other infested areas.
-On this page we show you how to get rid of pantry moths without using toxic sprays.
+Small moths are often noticed flying in a zigzag fashion around kitchens and other indoor areas.

 Note: After all sources of infested food have been eliminated, it may take up to 3 weeks for moths to complete their life-stages.

 The perfect solution for pesky moths that contaminate stored foods and dried goods.

 Contains diatomaceous earth, a fine powder made from tiny fossilized algae-like plants.

 Flying Insect (Safer®)